Punjab, India: Administrative set-up

 These districts are officially divided among 5 administrative divisions: Faridkot, Ferozepur, Jalandhar, Patiala and Ropar(created on 31 December 2010, which was a part of Patiala Division earlier).

-Each district is under the administrative control of a District Collector.
+Each district is under the administrative control of a Deputy Commissioner (DC), an IAS officer.
+The DC functions as the Collector for land revenue administration and as the District Magistrate (DM) for maintaining law and order in the district.
+The DC is assisted by Additional Deputy Commissioners (ADCs) at collectorate.
+The districts are subdivided into subdivisions and tehsils, headed by Sub-divisional magistrates (SDMs) and Tehsildars.
 The districts are subdivided into 93 tehsils, which have fiscal and administrative powers over settlements within their borders, including maintenance of local land records comes under the administrative control of a Tehsildar.
 Each Tehsil consists of blocks which are total 150 in number.
-These blocks consist of revenue villages.
+These blocks consist of Revenue Villages.
 There are total number of revenue villages in the state is 12,278.

 There are 23 Zila Parishads, 136 Municipal Committees and 22 Improvement Trusts looking after 143 towns and 14 cities of Punjab.
+The local government institutions such as Panchayats looking after the governance of rural areas and municipalities looking after the governance of urban areas.

 The capital city of the state is Chandigarh and largest city of the state is Ludhiana.
 Out of total population of Punjab, 37.48% people live in urban regions.
 The absolute urban population living in urban areas is 10,399,146 of which 5,545,989 are males and while remaining 4,853,157 are females.
 The urban population in the last 10 years has increased by 37.48%.
 The major cities are Ludhiana, Amritsar, Jalandhar, Mohali, Patiala and Bathinda.

+Traditional regions

+As per H. S. Bhatti, the region of Indian Punjab can be further divided into three main regions: Majha, Doaba, and Malwa (he classifies Puadh as a sub-region subsumed under Malwa), which are based upon the flow of rivers and speak different dialects of the Punjabi language.
+They comprise the following districts (as they existed in 2000):